Rahman's Thumbs Up For Bharat Goel's Viral Rendition Of 'Agar Tum Saath Ho'

-Bharat recently took a byte of superstar singer Arijit Singh crooning casually on a media boom mic at a press event, and weaved a completely different track around the raw vocals of Arijit with a new programming.
+Bharat recently took a byte of India's superstar singer Arijit Singh crooning casually on a media boom mic at a press event and weaved a completely different track around the raw vocals of Arijit with a new programming.

-Rahman has a legacy that transcends borders and generations.
-His involvement in this collaboration not only showcases his willingness to embrace new avenues of creativity, but also serves as a testament to Bharat's talent.
+A.R.
+Rahman, often hailed as the king of music, has a legacy that transcends borders and generations.
+His involvement in this collaboration not only showcases his willingness to embrace new avenues of creativity but also serves as a testament to Bharat's talent.

 --IANS